|

 to the back.
 Excuse the slightly ropey photograph but I may manage to

 photograph this piece in my new setup very soon.
+The Revolving Oak Bookcase This pieces was commissioned as a Christmas

 present for the customer's wife.
 It was to be Oak, solid Oak and nothing